Here's Our Rant About Lyft Inc. (LYFT)

 LYFT’s Market Performance

-LYFT stocks went up by 9.11% for the week, with a monthly drop of -1.78% and a quarterly performance of -16.32%, while its annual performance rate touched -74.66%.
-The volatility ratio for the week stands at 5.75% while the volatility levels for the past 30 days are set at 5.55% for Lyft Inc. The simple moving average for the period of the last 20 days is 2.44% for LYFT stocks with a simple moving average of -39.42% for the last 200 days.
+LYFT stocks went up by 10.05% for the week, with a monthly jump of 14.70% and a quarterly performance of -12.85%, while its annual performance rate touched -72.61%.
+The volatility ratio for the week stands at 5.38% while the volatility levels for the past 30 days are set at 5.41% for Lyft Inc. The simple moving average for the period of the last 20 days is 10.22% for LYFT stocks with a simple moving average of -32.39% for the last 200 days.

 Analysts’ Opinion of LYFT